tunahansalih/tunahansalih.github.io/resume.md

 <a href="https://drive.google.com/file/d/1RxtH5A56p0lZVManDSTV9uilSw3wbbzg/view?usp=sharing" class="download-button"><i class="fas fa-download"></i> Download PDF</a>

 ## RESEARCH STATEMENT
-Advancing the generative AI through innovative approaches to generative models, with a focus on motion transfer in video generation, interpretability, and personalization techniques.
-My research aims to develop more controllable, interpretable, and efficient generative models that can bridge the gap between user intent and model output while maintaining high fidelity.
+Computer Science Ph.D. candidate specializing in generative AI with publications at top-tier conferences including CVPR 2024, ICML 2025 (Oral), and ICCV 2025 (Highlight).
+My research enhances image and video generative models with greater control and interpretability. **I am seeking a Research Scientist internship for Summer & Fall 2026** to contribute to building the next generation of efficient and controllable generative AI tools.

 ## EDUCATION
 `AUG 2023 - MAY 2027`